-Vice President Sara Duterte claimed that plans to refile an impeachment complaint against her are being used as a bargaining chip by lawmakers ahead of the 2026 national budget's passage.
+Vice President Sara Duterte claimed that lawmakers might be using renewed calls for her impeachment as a bargaining chip for budget allocations ahead of the 2026 national budget's passage.

 🤖